Edward Hincks: Akkadian cuneiform

 By now Hincks had recognised a large number of determinatives and had correctly established their readings.
 But not everyone was convinced by the claims being made by the Irishman and his distinguished colleagues.
 Some philologists even suggested that they were simply inventing multiple readings of the signs to suit their own translations.

 In 1857 the versatile English Orientalist William Henry Fox Talbot suggested that an undeciphered cuneiform text be given to several different Assyriologists to translate.
 If, working independently of one another, they came up with reasonably similar translations, it would surely dispel the doubts surrounding their claims.

-As it happened, Talbot and the "holy trinity of cuneiform" – Hincks, Rawlinson and Oppert – were in London in 1857.
+As it happened, Talbot and the "holy trinity of cuneiform" - Hincks, Rawlinson and Oppert - were in London in 1857.
 Edwin Norris, secretary of the Royal Asiatic Society, gave each of them a copy of a recently discovered inscription from the reign of the Assyrian emperor Tiglath-Pileser I. A jury of experts was empanelled to examine the resulting translations and assess their accuracy.

 In all essential points the translations produced by the four scholars were found to be in close agreement with one another.
 There were of course some slight discrepancies.
 The inexperienced Talbot had made a number of mistakes, and Oppert's translation contained a few doubtful passages due to his unfamiliarity with the English language.
 But Hincks' and Rawlinson's versions were virtually identical.
 The jury declared itself satisfied, and the decipherment of cuneiform was adjudged a fait accompli.

+Later life

 The Reverend Edward Hincks devoted the remaining years of his life to the study of cuneiform and made further significant contributions to its decipherment.
 He died at his rectory in Killyleagh on 3 December 1866 at the age of 74.
 He was survived by a wife and four daughters.